 Botanical Name: Sedum sieboldii

-One of the best trailing succulents that we couldn’t miss in this list due to its round serrated foliage of blue-green color, which is edged with pink lines.
-October Daphne is known for its rosy pink flowers that appear in fall and looks great in a hanging basket.
+One of the best trailing succulents that we couldn’t miss in this list due to its round serrated foliage of blue-green color, and is edged with pink lines!

 19. Mezoo Trailing Red

-This tropical succulent plant is one of the best plants for hanging baskets.
+This tropical succulent plant is one of the best for hanging baskets.
 The fat trailing stems prefer full sun to show lush and waxy deep green or variegated foliage and year-round red daisy-like flowers.
-In a cold climate, grow it as an annual or as a perennial, indoors.
-In a hot climate, USDA Zone 9b-11, this can be your next favorite plant for the balcony garden.

 Botanical Name: Selenicereus anthonyanus